sourcegraph/sourcegraph-public-snapshot/docs/config/mirroring.md

 Alternatively, you can mirror a private repository by using an HTTPS git clone link.
 GitHub and Bitbucket make these links available on repository pages, they typically look like this:
 `https://user@bitbucket.org/userorganization/test_repository.git`.

-First, append your password to the link, such as: `https://user:password@bitbucket.org/userorganization/test_repository.git`.
+First, append your password to your username in the link, such as: `https://user:password@bitbucket.org/userorganization/test_repository.git`.

 Next, check that the git clone command functions with this URL:
 ```
 git clone https://user:password@bitbucket.org/userorganization/test_repository.git
 ```

-Ensure that the clone command completely successfully.
+Ensure that the clone command completely successfully (you can remove the directory now).
 You can now configure Sourcegraph to mirror your private repository:
 ```
 src repo create -m --clone-url=https://user:password@bitbucket.org/userorganization/test_repository.git <repo-name>
 ```